Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters: Unconventional saturation effect at resonant driving

 \subsection{Suppression of the cavity response}

-Equation~(\ref{eq:FOM}) in \secref{sec:FOM} shows a classically derived expression for the suppression of the coupled-cavity response in the linear regime.
+Equation~(\ref{eq:FOM}) in \secref{sec:FOM} shows a classically derived expression for the suppression of the coupled-cavity response in the linear weak-drive regime.
 This result, together with the effective drive $\ket{\alphaeff}$ found in Eq.~(\ref{eq:alpha_eff}), underlines the expectation of a transition in the cavity response from a coupled coherent state to an uncoupled coherent state as the drive is increased.
 And indeed, this is what we see in \figpanel{fig:ss(Om)}{a}.

-The suppression in the linear regime is governed by the cavity-emitter interaction timescale $T$ given by \eqref{eq:T}, which can be seen by rewriting the expression for $\expval{n_c}$ in terms of the effective drive amplitude $\Omeff$ in \eqref{eq:Om_eff} using the relations for $\alphaens$ in Eq.~(\ref{eq:alpha_eff_amp}):
+In \secref{sec:EffectiveDrive}, we also identified the timescale $T=1/g_{\rm col}$, which defines the characteristic time for unconventional saturation.
+This timescale provides a simple relationship between the cavity decay time $T_c=1/\gamma_c$ and the effective (suppressed) drive $\alpha_{\rm eff}$, which is easily found by rewriting the expression for $\expval{n_c}$ in terms of the effective drive amplitude $\Omeff$ in \eqref{eq:Om_eff} and employing the relations for $\alphaens$ in \eqref{eq:alpha_eff_amp}:

-Here we have defined the characteristic timescale $T_c = 1/\gamc$ for the uncoupled driven cavity.
-The relations in Eq.~(\ref{eq:nc_timescales}) show that the cavity population in the weak drive regime will be suppressed by a factor that is the ratio between the characteristic timescale of an uncoupled cavity (i.e., the inverse decay rate) and the interaction time with the ensemble.

-The arguments above explain the two asymptotical behaviors observed and demonstrate the competition of timescales causing the unconventional saturation effect.
-In the following section, we will show how the transition through the nonlinear regime appears as a suppression of the populations in the density matrix.
+The arguments above explain the two asymptotical behaviours observed and demonstrate the competition of timescales causing the unconventional saturation effect.
+In the following section, we show that the populations of the reduced density matrix for the cavity lie between the Poissonnian distributions for the two asymptotical coherent states.
+Moreover, we discuss how the destructive interference with the $N$-emitter ensemble appears in the populations and how they evolve as the drive increases.